-Small and simple C compiler for x86 (DOS, Windows, Linux) and MIPS (RetroBSD).
+Small and simple C compiler for x86 (DOS, Windows, Linux, Mac OS X) and MIPS (RetroBSD).

 I've adapted the D-Flat Windowing System for compilation with Smaller C.

 Here's a screenshot of a demo application, MemoPad, using it.